IHME Contemporary Art Festival: IHME Helsinki Commission

 Each year, Pro Arte Foundation Finland invites an internationally recognized visual artist or group of artists to make a temporary work of art in public space.
 The way the IHME Helsinki Commission is to be carried out, along with its form and location, are jointly determined by the Foundation and the selected artist.
 The admission of the commissioned art work is always free of charge and open to all.

-Ihme Festival
+IHME Festival

 A varied Festival programme aimed to increase interest in the visual arts and to deepen the public's relationship to it.
-The programme ranged from talks related to the Ihme Project and other topical issues to film screenings and other types of public programming including music and workshops, varying from year to year.
+The programme ranged from talks related to the IHME Project and other topical issues to film screenings and other types of public programming including music and workshops, varying from year to year.
 Speakers contributing to the programme of talks included artists, also including the Festival artist, as well as academics and professionals from different fields.
-Admission to all events is free.

-Ihme Publications
+IHME Publications

-IHME publications document the events of the annual festival as a digital online publication.
+IHME publications documented the events of the annual festival as a digital online publication.

-Ihme School
+IHME School

 IHME School consisted of educational art projects and workshops.
 The Festival collaborated with schools and universities, as well as The City of Helsinki Youth Division, and produced programmes for different target groups to make contemporary art more accessible.

 History

+IHME Helsinki Commission 2023

+IHME Helsinki Commission 2023 was Chicago Boys - While We Were Singing, They Were Dreaming initiated by Kurdish artist and musician Hiwa K. In the commission a diverse group of people formed an amateur band and practiced together twice a week for six weeks between 17 April and 27 May 2023.
+The band consisted of musicians and non-musicians who are united by the desire to play music and to think about the connections between the neoliberal economy and environmental changes to everyday life.
+The band practice privately in Stoa Cultural Center and publicly in various location around the city of Helsinki.
+The locations of public rehearsals are all threatened by neoliberal values and urban planning aiming for continuous growth: Lapinlahti Hospital, Puhos Shopping Center, the forests of Riistavuori, Matokallio and Stansvik.
+In the rehearsals people could share stories of these places and play music together.
+In each public rehearsal a specialist introduced the location to the band and other participants of the event.
+The last public rehearsal was held in Stoa Cultural Center on 27 May 2023.

+Chicago Boys - While We Were Singing, They Were Dreaming was initiated by Hiwa K in 2010 in London's Serpentine gallery and since then it has been experienced in numerous art organization around the world.